TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/endat.md

 ## Introduction

 EnDat is a bidirectional interface for position encoders.
-During EnDat operation the EnDat receiver receives position information from the EnDat position encoder.
+During EnDat operation, the EnDat receiver receives position information from the EnDat position encoder.

 ## Features Supported